Relationships are under pressure

 World Health Organisation Constitution 1948

-And as we lose our relationship practices, so we lose our relationship muscles: our ability to listen, to repair conflict, to build trust.
+And as we lose our relationship practices, so we lose our relationship muscles: our ability to listen, to accommodate differences, to build meaningful connections, to repair conflict, and to build trust.

 These are vital and complex skills that none of us are taught - but all of us can learn.
 Now is the time to be intentional and proactive.